Email Marketing

 What is an Email Signature?

-An email signature, otherwise known as an email footer or signature block, is typically a block of text with hyperlinks, images, and other elements that appears at the end of an email message.
+An email signature, otherwise known as an email footer or signature block, is typically a block of text with hyperlinks, images, and other elements that appear at the end of an email message.

 It includes vital pieces of information that help the recipient understand who you are, what you do, and how they can contact you.